Sensitivity Analysis in Supply Chain Design and Planning

 Algorithms and software are quite good at performing explicitly what the analyst requests; however, the analyst must be certain to interrogate the model with the proper questions.
 When the stakes of decision-making are high, it is important to understand the sensitivity of a solution to any input variables which are unknown or subject to change.

-In network optimization, sensitivity analysis should be applied to variables which have some uncertainty due to volatility (e.g. demand), tie to key assumptions in the model (e.g. production yield), or are subject to externalities (e.g. fuel price).
+In network optimization for supply chain planning, sensitivity analysis should be applied to variables which have some uncertainty due to volatility (e.g. demand), tie to key assumptions in the model (e.g. production yield), or are subject to externalities (e.g. fuel price).
 These are only broad examples; specific considerations will be relevant to each industry and firm.

 Scenario management readily facilitates the intentional varying of prescribed inputs to evaluate and compare resultant outputs.
 Analyzing multiple scenarios enables understanding of sensitivity of outputs to certain inputs.
-As a simple example, as part of a capital budgeting analysis, it would be prudent to run scenarios for optimistic, realistic, and pessimistic thresholds of demand to determine whether the expense is justified.
+As a simple example, as part of a capital budgeting analysis, prudent scenario planning would run scenarios for optimistic, realistic, and pessimistic thresholds of demand to determine whether the expense is justified.

-For an even more thorough validation of network design and policies, you can apply simulation to a network model.
+For an even more thorough validation of network design and policies, you can apply simulation to a network model, such as that provided by a digital supply chain twin.
 Simulation runs multiple replications while sampling predefined probability distributions for any components of the network where variability is important to consider.
 For instance, probability distributions could be applied to demand quantities, transport cost, lead times, and production yield to better understand the cumulative effect of variability on the network.

 Identifying Robust Solutions for Decision-Making Under Uncertainty